 \subsection{Scalability Issues on Blockchain}

-Bitcoin expects a block to be mined every 10 minutes.
-It also imposes a block size of 1 MB, thereby limiting how many transactions can be processed in 24 hours.
-As a result, Bitcoin processes 7 transactions per second only.
-The payment method VISA, on the other hand, processes 2000 transactions per second, in average (See the \href{https://en.bitcoin.it/wiki/Scalability}{\linked{bitcoin wiki}} for more details \cite{bitcoinscalability}.).
+Bitcoin expects a block to be mined every 10 minutes, and it also imposes a block size of 1 MB, thereby limiting how many transactions Bitcoin can process in 24 hours.
+As a result, Bitcoin processes few transactions per second only.
+The payment method VISA, on the other hand, processes 2000 transactions per second, on average (See the \href{https://en.bitcoin.it/wiki/Scalability}{{bitcoin wiki}} for more details \cite{bitcoinscalability}.).

-Size and speed limitations have been eased in some other coins; LiteCoin, for example, mines blocks every 2.5 minutes.
+Size and speed limitations have been eased in some other coins; Litecoin, for example, mines blocks every 2.5 minutes.
 The Bitcoin community has been discussing ways to increase the number of transactions.
-A solution was adopted in 2017 with the Segregated Witness (SegWit) extension.
-Segregated Witness removes signatures from the block, which reduces block size by 60\%.
-Further improvements would require increasing the block size itself, which is still debated in the community.
-See the \href{https://en.bitcoin.it/wiki/Block_size_limit_controversy}{\linked{bitcoin wiki}} for details \cite{bitcoinsize}.
+Bitcoin adopted a solution in 2017 with the Segregated Witness (SegWit) extension.
+Segregated Witness removes transaction signatures from the block, which reduces block size by 60\%.
+Further improvements would require increasing the block size itself, which the community still debates.
+See the \href{https://en.bitcoin.it/wiki/Block_size_limit_controversy}{{bitcoin wiki}} for details \cite{bitcoinsize}.